 Any other advice?

 Don't be embarrassed to ask for help.
 You'd be surprised what many established businesses will offer if they think they can gain in the long term.
-Also, speak to your local enterprise agency, chamber of commerce or trade association to find out whether there are any grants or interest-free loans available in your area.

 Written with expert input from Geoff Wightwick of Baker Tilly.